One Good Woman: Background

 The song was originally written for the Tom Hanks film Big.
 Peter Cetera was shocked that the song was not chosen to be included in the soundtrack.
 In fact, Cetera later stated that the lyrics reflected the story line of the movie.
 Instead, it became the lead single from his One More Story album and reached No. 4 on the Billboard Hot 100 chart in October 1988.
-It also spent four weeks atop the Billboard adult contemporary chart, holding Taylor Dayne's "I'll Always Love You" off that top spot for the last two of them. ("I'll Always Love You" would beat "One Good Woman"'s peak on the Hot 100 by one position, reaching No. 3).
+It also spent four weeks atop the Billboard adult contemporary chart.